Patrick Mahomes reacts to Trump attending Super Bowl after Travis Kelce comments

 Ahead of the big game at Caesars Superdome in New Orleans against the Philadelphia Eagles, the Kansas City Chiefs quarterback said in a press conference on Wednesday (February 5) that it will be “cool” to see a sitting president attend the Super Bowl for the first time.

-“It's always cool to be able to play in front of a sitting president,” Patrick told reporters.
+“It's always cool to be able to play in front of a sitting president,” Mahomes told reporters.
 “Someone that is at the top position in our country.”

-Patrick also commented on Trump’s previous comments when he called the Chiefs quarterback “a good winner.”
+Mahomes was also asked about Trump’s previous comments when he called the Chiefs quarterback “a good winner.”

-According to The Guardian, the president will also sit down for a pre-recorded interview that will air during the pregame show for Fox, this year’s Super Bowl broadcaster.

-“It's cool to hear that he's seen me play football and respects the game that I play,” Patrick said.
+“It's cool to hear that he's seen me play football and respects the game that I play,” Mahomes said.

 The NFL star’s comments come after his teammate Travis Kelce said playing in front of the president is “a great honor.”